Use code OSS05 on purchases above ₹750 to avail a 5% discount

 5. Mandodari (Ramayana)

-Her role as a devoted wife is marked by her righteousness and her adherence to dharma, even when her husband went astray.
+Despite her efforts, Ravana refused to listen.
+In the end, Mandodari remained by his side during the final battle, staying loyal and devoted as a wife.
 After Ravana’s defeat, Mandodari mourned her husband but also accepted the justice of his demise, showing her capacity for both loyalty and understanding of higher cosmic law.

 6. Gandhari (Mahabharata)